ppy/osu-web/README.md

     $ php artisan lang:js resources/assets/js/messages.js
     $ ./node_modules/.bin/gulp

-### Reset the database + add sample data
+### Reset the database + seed

     c:\osuweb\vagrant> vagrant ssh
     $ cd /data/osu\!web
     $ php artisan migrate:refresh --seed

 Run the above command to rebuild the database and seed with sample data.
+Note: to seed beatmaps, you must add a valid osu!
+API key into the .env configuration file as it obtains beatmap data from the osu!
+API.

 Developing
 ---------